Your Insurance Choices in a Marketplace: FAQ

-The way you pay your portion of these costs is in deductibles and copayments or co-insurance.
+The way you pay your portion of these costs is in deductibles, copays, and coinsurance.

-In general, the more you are willing and able to pay each time for health care service or a prescription, the lower your premium.
-A premium is your monthly payment to have insurance.
+In general, the more you pay in monthly premiums, the less you’ll pay in out-of-pocket costs each time you go for a health care service or to pick up a prescription.
+A premium is what you each month to have insurance.

-As an example, when you compare the bronze and platinum plans:
+As an example, consider the differences in the bronze and platinum plans.